Edith Tolkien: Courtship

 However, before the end of the year the relationship had become known to Tolkien's guardian.
 Viewing Edith as a distraction from Tolkien's schoolwork and bothered by her Anglican religion, he forbade any contact between them until Tolkien became a legal adult at 21.

 Tolkien grudgingly obeyed this instruction to the letter while Father Morgan's guardianship lasted.
+Edith's legal guardian, solicitor Stephen Gately, arranged for her to move to Cheltenham to stay with a family friend, solicitor C. H. Jessop and his wife.

+Edith lived in relative comfort in the Jessops' spacious house and was waited upon by servants.
+Unlike at Mrs. Faulkner's house, she could play to her content upon the Jessops' grand piano.

+Edith also played the organ at her local Church of England parish, which she later blamed for her subsequent lifetime of back problems.
+She also joined the Primrose League and attended local Conservative Party meetings.
+Aside from the local vicar, however, the Jessops hosted few visitors and, aside from her school friend Molly Field, Edith felt starved of companionship of her own age.

+Even though Edith affectionately called her hosts "Uncle Jessop" and "Auntie Jessop", Edith later told her children that her host was "a martinet with a strong temper and a weak heart.
+He dominated his wife, who in turn begged Edith not to cross him.
+Edith said she would often work out her frustrations on the piano, playing something powerful and stirring, such as a Schubert Impromptu or a Beethoven Sonata.
+She also spent hours copying music meticulously.
+One or two of her albums still remain, showing her taste ranging from Classical music to the lighter ballads of the time."

-However, on the evening of his twenty-first birthday, Tolkien wrote a letter to Edith, who had since moved to Cheltenham.
-It contained a declaration of his love and asked her to marry him.
-She replied saying that she was already engaged, but implied that she had done so out of a belief that Tolkien had forgotten her.
+However, on the evening of his twenty-first birthday, Tolkien wrote a letter to Edith, which contained a declaration of his love and asked her to marry him.
+She replied saying that she had recently become engaged to her friend Molly's brother, Warwickshire farmer George Field, but implied that she had done so only because she felt "on the shelf" and believed that Tolkien had forgotten her.
 Within a week, Tolkien journeyed to Cheltenham, where Edith met him at the railway station.
 That day, Edith returned her ring and announced her engagement to Tolkien instead.